Fujifilm X70 vs Nikon D610

 - More heavily discounted: Has been around for much longer (launched in October 2013).

-If the count of individual advantages (bullet points above) is taken as a guide, the D610 comes out slightly ahead of the X70 (16 : 15 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (16 points each).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Fujifilm X70 and the Nikon D610 place the cameras among the top in their class?
 Find out in the latest Best Prime Lens Compact Camera and Best DSLR Camera listings whether the two cameras rank among the cream of the crop.